 Defining the core data elements required for ordering ambulatory laboratory tests and/or panels.

-Defining the set of information from the laboratory order that may be included in the corresponding test result (echo back).
-The implementation guide should accommodate, though not require, standard practice when it exceeds the minimal regulatory requirements.

 Laboratory Order Placer (i.e., Ordering Provider) may designate other non-order placers to receive results.

 Harmonization of data elements that are used in both laboratory orders and results.